Aston Martin boss says Brexit delay would prolong uncertainty

 LONDON (Reuters) - A delay to Brexit would be a “further annoyance” which would prolong uncertainty, the boss of luxury carmaker Aston Martin told Reuters after Prime Minister Theresa May promised to give lawmakers a vote on extending the date Britain leaves the EU.

+Aston Martin, which has authorized up to 30 million pounds ($40 million) worth of contingencies, has been boosting the level of components it holds.

+Lawmakers will vote on whether to delay Brexit on March 14, just over two weeks before the scheduled departure date.

-“I would categorise it as a further annoyance,” said Chief Executive Andy Palmer.
+“I would categorize it as a further annoyance,” said Chief Executive Andy Palmer.

 “You’re holding that contingency stock for longer which means that your working capital is tied up for longer.”